 - Directories:

 - In what way is a directory different than a file?

 - In what way is a directory similar to a file?

-- Aliases
+- Aliases:

 - Describe a hard-link

 - Describe a soft-link

 - Free space management:

-- What are two common methods of keeping tr blocks?
+- What are two common methods of keeping track of free blocks?